Photographing Cold War architecture and industrial installations

-Photographing cold war architecture night.
+Photographing cold war architecture.
 I photograph things that I like and I like architecture, I like decay, I like big industrial machinery.
 I like to show the world what is still sat about that you just dont notice what is there.

 The Cold War Architecture And The cold war?

 The Cold War was a long period of tension between the Western World and the communist countries of Eastern Europe.
 The west was led by the United States and Eastern Europe was led by the Soviet Union.
 Although the two superpowers never officially declared war on each other, they fought indirectly in proxy wars, the arms race, and the space race.